aumartinez/mvc-php/README.md

 Let's review the complete process one more time:

 - User sends HTTP request
-- Server (Apache) redirects the request to the index.php file, .htaccess redirect directive should be placed in root directory.
+- Server (Apache) redirects the request to the index.php file, .htaccess redirect directive should be placed in framework root directory.
 - index.php file captures request and loads core.php file
 - core.php loads config.php constants and the helper functions.php file
 - core.php autoload classes from application folders, locations are: